 Terminated employees may be eligible for unemployment compensation benefits under the Texas Unemployment Compensation Act.
-At will employees and employees provided with a notice of reasonable assurance of returning to service are not eligible for unemployment benefits during regularly scheduled breaks in the school year or summer months.
-Eligible employees can file for unemployment benefits by calling 1-800-939-6631.
-Employees with questions about unemployment benefits should contact HR Compliance and Risk Management Department.
+At-will employees and employees provided with a notice of reasonable assurance of returning to service are not eligible for unemployment benefits during regularly scheduled breaks in the school year or summer months.
+Eligible employees can file for unemployment benefits by calling the Texas Workforce Commission at 1-800-939-6631.
+Employees with questions about unemployment benefits should contact the Risk Management Department